Meghan Markle’s Facialist Shares Her Easy, At-Home Routine for Removing Blackheads

 Meghan Markle is a minimal-makeup kind of girl.
-From her natural wedding makeup to her love for showing off her freckles, the 36-year-old isn’t one to cover up with a heavy foundation, which is why she keeps her skin in tip-top condition.
-But Markle’s secret to duchess-like skin isn’t some royal mystery.
-It’s actually an easy, at-home routine that you can do in less than 10 minutes, according to her facialist, Sarah Chapman.
+From her natural wedding makeup to her penchant for showing off her freckles, the 36-year-old isn’t one to cover up with heavy foundation, which is partly how she may keep her skin in top condition.
+But the duchess also has an easy, 10-minute skin-cleaning routine that you can copy at home, according to her facialist, Sarah Chapman.

-In an interview with Hello magazine, Chapman revealed her routine to shrink pores and remove blackheads safely at home.
-Like every skin-care routine, the process begins with washing your hands.
-Then, you want to open up your pores with a facial steamer.
-If you don’t have one, a hot bath or shower will do fine
+In an interview with Hello magazine, Chapman revealed how to shrink pores and remove blackheads safely yourself.
+Like every skin-care process, it begins with washing your hands.
+Then, open up your pores with a facial steamer.
+If you don’t have one, a hot bath or shower will do.

-Next, Chapman, who is the founder of the the skin-care brand Sarah Chapman Skinesis, suggests massaging a balm cleanser over the entire face, taking special care of where your blemishes are to soften any gunk inside.
-“First wash your hands.
-Then begin by using a facial steamer to open the pores and prepare the skin—or have a bath or shower,” Chapman said.
-“Apply a balm cleanser like my Ultimate Cleanse to the whole face, using massage techniques to work it deeper into the skin, and then circle the blemish with the pads of your fingers to soften the blockage further.”
+Next, Chapman, who is the founder of the the skin-care brand Sarah Chapman Skinesis, suggests gently rubbing a balm cleanser over your entire face, giving special attention to any blackheads or pimples.
+“Use massage techniques to work [the cleanser] deeper into the skin, and then circle the blemish with the pads of your fingers to soften the blockage further.”

 MORE: 20 Beauty Products Meghan Markle Swears By for a Princess-Like Glow

-After you’re done cleansing, Chapman recommends pressing a warm face cloth (or a “flannel” in the U.K.”) on the trouble areas and gently applying pressure to either side of the blemish.
-However, Chapman warns that you should stop immediately if you see blood and to avoid using your nails as it can scar.
+After you’re done cleansing, Chapman recommends pressing a warm face cloth on problem spots and softly applying pressure to either side of the blemish.
+However, Chapman warns that you should stop immediately if you see blood, and to always avoid using your nails as it can scar.

-“Apply a warm flannel to the affected area and start to apply gentle pressure with a wiggle to either side of the blemish, stopping immediately if you see any blood.
-It is important to always use your fingers and to avoid using your nails, as this can cause trauma to the skin,” Chapman said.

 MORE: 10 Royal Beauty and Fashion Traditions Meghan Markle Has Already Broken

-Then voila!
-Your pores should be smaller and your blackheads should be pretty much gone.
+Then, voila!
+Your pores should appear smaller and blackheads should diminish.
 Though sometimes the best advice is to leave pimples alone, if you have to pop them, Chapman’s routine sounds like a safe one.